mySites.guru

 • The Font Library now works with classic and hybrid themes, not just block themes

-Should You Update to WordPress 7.0 on Day One?
+Should You Update to WordPress 7.0 When It Lands?

-1. Identify any sites below PHP 7.4 and coordinate hosting upgrades
+1. Run the WordPress 7 Compatibility Checker to identify sites below PHP 7.4 or MySQL 8.0, then coordinate hosting upgrades

-2. Test on staging, especially if you use custom meta boxes or heavily customized themes
+2. Test on staging with the latest RC/beta, especially if you use custom meta boxes or heavily customized themes

 3. Review plugin compatibility - major WordPress releases sometimes break plugins that rely on internal APIs